DocBadTouch/PowerShellFun/README.md

 # PowerShellFun
-A place to store usefull PowerShell scripts.
+A place to store useful PowerShell scripts.